kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 ```

-- Dockerized the app and push the docker image to dockerhub and AWS private docker registry
+- Dockerized the app and push the docker image to dockerhub OR AWS private docker registry

 - Deploy the app to AWS's ElasticBeanStalk Docker v1